A JWST investigation into the bar fraction at redshifts 1 < z < 3: The bar fraction

-Figure \ref{Fig: bar_frac} shows the visually classified bar fraction versus redshift and lookback time in the context of other observational work assessing strong bar fractions using HST.
+Figure \ref{Fig: bar_frac} shows the visually classified bar fraction versus redshift and lookback time in the context of other observational work assessing bar fractions using HST.
 The figure shows that previous results based on HST data indicate a decline in the bar fraction from lower to higher redshifts.
-While the JWST bar fraction also decreases from the redshift bin $1 \leq z \leq 2$ to the redshift bin $2 < z \leq 3$, the JWST bar fraction in the lower redshift bin is more than three times the HST bar fraction in the same redshift bin.
-Therefore, our results clearly show that the bar fraction is significantly higher than what could be found with HST data.
+While the JWST bar fraction also decreases from the redshift bin $1 \leq z \leq 2$ to the redshift bin $2 < z \leq 3$, the JWST bar fraction in the lower redshift bin is greater than the HST bar fraction in the same redshift bin.
 A dashed line indicates the redshift range of our visually identified barred galaxies, and a thick solid line indicates the distribution quartiles, i.e. 25\%-75\%.
 We identify the highest redshift strongly barred galaxy as EGS\_24268 at $z \simeq 2.32$ \citep[also found in][]{Guo_2023}{}{} and the highest redshift weakly barred galaxy as EGS\_22729 at $z \simeq 2.82$.